chriscourses/voyager/README.md

         MAILGUN_KEY=key-kfvud83k3kf3vbn22k223222
         MAILGUN_DOMAIN=mailgun.yourdomain.com

-4. Running `voyager start` will now run your app with a connection to your database, but we're not done just yet—we still need to run database migrations to ensure all of the necessary tables are available for our auth functionality to work:
+5. Install knex if you haven't already:

+        npm install knex --save
+6. Run knex migrations:

-        $ knex migrate:latest
+        knex migrate:latest

 5. Restart the Voyager server:

-        $ voyager start
+        voyager start

 6. Open a new tab in terminal and start webpack:

-    $ webpack
+        webpack

 You should now have a fully functioning app with auth features such as user registration, user login, email confirmation, and password reset functionality.
 For more information and instruction regarding Voyager auth, check the [Chris Courses YouTube channel](https://www.youtube.com/c/chriscourses) for Voyager tutorials and more.

 ## Quick Docs

 #### Knex Migration API

-Run Migrations: `$ knex migrate:latest`
+Run Migrations: `knex migrate:latest`

-Rollback Last Migrations: `$ knex migrate:rollback`
+Rollback Last Migrations: `knex migrate:rollback`

 ## License